Roblox/rodux/docs/guide/middleware.md

 end)
 ```

-## Writing your own middlewares
+## Writing your own middleware
-There's nothing magic about writing middlewares!
+There's nothing magic about writing middleware!
 Here's how you can write your own.

 ### A simple example: printing the type field
 Here's a simple middleware that just prints the action's `type` field: